EftychiaKarav/System_Programming_Server_Client/README.txt

 --------------------------------------------------multiple_clients.sh-----------------------------------------------

 !!
 IMPORTANT !!
-This bash script will not run because I copied directories which were in my own account.
-It is just to show how I ran my project.
+DO NOT RUN THIS BASH SCRIPT, because I copied directories which were in my own account.
+It is just to show how I ran and tested my project.

-I made lots of experiments with various values combination in the command line arguments.
+I conducted lots of experiments with various combinations for the command line arguments.
 MAXIMUM VALUES I TESTED:
 -- max_block_size 8192
--- max queue_size 20
+-- max queue_size 16
--- max thread_pool size 20
+-- max thread_pool size 16